Supporting dog owners experiencing homelessness

 If you run, or work for, a homelessness service, we can help you support dog owners in a variety of ways.

-Through our Welcoming Dogs scheme, we'll help you support residents and their pooches.
-It includes:
+Through our Welcoming Dogs scheme we'll help you support residents and their pooches.
+We’ll provide:

 - help to create a bespoke pet policy and pet-owner agreement

 - useful resources on referrals and risk assessments